'Good Luck To You, Leo Grande' Proves Sex Positivity & Self-Fulfilment Go Hand In Hand

 We can link Nancy's experience to the limitations that society imposes on women but, really, the film's true message is about advocating for oneself.
 It reminds us that we can decide to choose ourselves at any point, whenever we gain the courage to do so.
 It hammers home the very simple idea that we are the only people who have the power to make a change in our lives and that seeking happiness isn't a selfish act.
 While you might need the help of somebody else to get to that place, freedom is a decision that ultimately comes from within.

-Good Luck To You, Leo Grande is in cinemas from 17th June
+Good Luck To You, Leo Grande is in Australian cinemas from August 18